 Week 1 – Recovering At Home

 For most people who have had gastric sleeve surgery, the pain after returning home is uncomfortable but bearable.
-Patients have reported that days 3 to 6 seem to be the most uncomfortable and this is attributed to the patient’s increased activity level and movements.
+Patients frequently report experiencing the most discomfort during days 3 to 6, as they attribute this to their increased activity level and movements.

-The pain will most likely be localized to the incision sites with the concentration at the site of the largest incision.
-If you are experiencing pain during VSG surgery recovery that is unbearable or seems out of the range listed on the discharge paperwork, are vomiting, have a fever or develop new pain along your shoulders or back, contact the surgeon right away.
+Pain will most likely localize to the incision sites, with the highest concentration at the site of the largest incision.
+If you are experiencing pain during VSG surgery recovery that is unbearable or seems out of the range listed on the discharge paperwork, are vomiting, have a fever, or develop new pain along your shoulders or back, contact the surgeon right away.

-- Remember to keep drinking your liquids and staying hydrated.
-You may not feel hungry at all but it is important that you drink.
+• Remember to keep drinking your liquids and staying hydrated.
+You may not feel hungry at all but you must drink.

-- If you have special health concerns, make sure you are keeping up with medication that you take or check sugar levels, etc.
+• If you have special health concerns, make sure you are keeping up with the medication that you take check sugar levels, etc.

-- Take this much-needed rest time to binge-watch movies or read that book that you have been wanting to read.
+• Take this much-needed rest time to watch movies or read that book that you have been wanting to read.
 Call and chat with someone you need to catch up with.
 Try to keep your mind busy while letting your body rest.

 Some patients return to work after the first week, while others are still too tired to perform their jobs.
 Keep the dialogue open with your surgeon about the best time for you to return to work.
 Remember that your body is recovering from major surgery and adjusting to its new food regime.